omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query7.md

 - Here the BRIN was not used in the original Query Plan settings (Hashjoin and HashAgg are off) so I've made seqscan=off too.

-- The Execution Time and Expected Cost became the Worst of all .
+- The Execution Time and Expected Cost became the (WORST OF THEM ALL) .

 - This happened because the Query Optimizer didnt used it from the first place due to BRIN Usage here was not suitable so we have used it to simulate seqscan behaviour only we traveresed it all and followed all its pointers so it is worst index to use in this case.
+- Because there where no Aggregation used and was not low selectivity Query so it was not helpful to the performance.
+- The plan performs a (Bit map index scan) on all indices and then to (Bit map heap scan) to select relevant rows .

 5. given query with mixed indices (any mix of your choice) :